leahyra/powerbi-docs/powerbi-docs/developer/embedded/export-paginated-report.md

 > - The **XMLA Endpoint** setting for the capacity must be enabled by the capacity admin (set to **Read** or **Read Write**).
 > - The tenant-level setting **Allow XMLA endpoints and Analyze in Excel with on-premises semantic models** must be enabled in the admin portal.
 >
 > Both settings are enabled by default.
-If either is turned off, the export fails with a connection error.
+If either setting is turned off, the export fails with a connection error.
 For more information, see [Semantic model connectivity and management with the XMLA endpoint](/power-bi/enterprise/service-premium-connect-tools).

 * Exporting a paginated report that has a Power BI semantic model as its data source, isn't supported in the following cases: